 - X-ray or CT pelvimetry: This is a radiographic examination used to determine the dimensions of the mother’s pelvis and the diameter of the baby’s head.
 The value of x-ray pelvimetry needs to be weighed against the risk of radiation exposure.

-The treatment for CPD is a C-section or symphysiotomy (surgical division of pubic cartilage) after a trial of labor.
-When CPD is present, attempts to deliver the baby vaginally may cause undue trauma and permanent injury to the baby.
+Treatment for CPD varies based on severity and when it is diagnosed.
+If it is severe and diagnosed early, a planned C-section is indicated.
+In other cases, CPD may be treated with a symphysiotomy (the surgical division of pubic cartilage) or an emergency C-section after a trial of labor.
+When CPD is present, continued attempts to deliver the baby vaginally can cause undue trauma and permanent injury to the baby.

 Physicians faced with CPD must be very skilled in treating this potentially dangerous condition.
 Listed below are issues and complications that can occur when CPD is present.

-- Overdose of Pitocin/Oxytocin: One of the major problems with CPD is that physicians may react by administering Pitocin or Oxytocin in an effort to speed up delivery.
-Too much of these drugs can cause excessive and traumatic contractions, which can injure the baby.
+- Overdose of Pitocin (synthetic oxytocin): One of the major problems with CPD is that physicians may react by administering Pitocin in an effort to speed up delivery.
+Too much of this drug may cause excessive and traumatic contractions, which can harm the baby.

-- Prolonged/Continuation of Labor: Many physicians allow labor to progress for far too long.
-Labor is stressful for the baby and can cause fetal distress, which is a potentially lethal complication.
-When labor is prolonged, oxygen-deprivation injuries may occur.
-These injuries can lead to hypoxic ischemic encephalopathy (birth asphyxia), cerebral palsy, and developmental delays.
-Further, the trauma from continued labor may result in serious intracranial hemorrhages (brain bleeds).
+- Prolonged Labor: Many physicians allow labor to progress for far too long.
+Labor is a trying time for the baby, and if it is prolonged, oxygen-deprivation injuries may occur.
+These injuries can lead to hypoxic-ischemic encephalopathy, cerebral palsy, and developmental delays.
+Furthermore, the trauma from continued labor may result in serious intracranial hemorrhages (brain bleeds).

 - Shoulder Dystocia: When CPD is present, the baby is more likely to have shoulder dystocia injuries, including Erb’s Palsy or Klumpke’s palsy.

-- Compressed or Prolapsed Umbilical Cord: When there is decreased room in the uterus, either because of a large baby or a small pelvis, insufficient oxygen injuries / asphyxia may occur due to a trapped umbilical cord.
+- Umbilical Cord Compression: When there is decreased room in the uterus, either because of a large baby or a small maternal pelvis, oxygen deprivation may occur due to a trapped umbilical cord.

 When risk factors for CPD are present, it is essential that the physician monitor the mother and baby very closely and be prepared for a C-section delivery.
 In certain situations, an early delivery may even be necessary.
 It is negligence when a mother and baby are not properly assessed and monitored.
 Failure to act skillfully and, if necessary, quickly, also constitutes negligence.
 If this negligence leads to injury of the mother or baby, it is medical malpractice.